Inflation in Brazil

 Brazil - Inflation

-Inflation increased to 10.7% in October, following September’s 10.2%.
-October's figure was the highest inflation rate since January 2016.
-Meanwhile, the trend pointed up, with annual average inflation coming in at 7.3% in October (September: 6.7%).
+Inflation eased to 10.1% in December from 10.7% in November, which had marked the joint-highest inflation rate since January 2016.
+Meanwhile, the trend pointed up, with annual average inflation coming in at 8.3% in December (November: 7.8%).

-Panelists participating in the LatinFocus Consensus Forecast see inflation ending 2022 at 4.9%, which is up 0.7 percentage points from last month’s forecast, and 2023 at 3.4%.
+Panelists participating in the LatinFocus Consensus Forecast see inflation ending 2022 at 4.9%, which is unchanged from last month’s forecast, and 2023 at 3.5%.

 Brazil - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||4.02||-0.13 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.